Optimal Computation in Anonymous Dynamic Networks: Definitions and Preliminaries

+\mypar{Agents and networks.} A \emph{dynamic network} on a finite non-empty set $V=\{p_1,p_2,\dots, p_n\}$ is an infinite sequence $\mathcal G=(G_t)_{t\geq 1}$, where $G_t=(V,E_t)$ is an undirected multigraph, i.e., $E_t$ is a multiset of unordered pairs of elements of $V$.
+In this context, the set $V$ is called \emph{system}, and its $n\geq 1$ elements are the \emph{agents}.
+The elements of the multiset $E_t$ are called \emph{links}; note that we allow any (finite) number of ``parallel links'' between two agents, as well as ``self-loops''.
+Note that, in the dynamic networks literature, $G_t$ is typically assumed to be a \emph{simple} graph, for at most one link between the same two agents is allowed.
+However, our results hold more generally for multigraphs.

-Each process $p_i$ starts with an \emph{input} $\lambda(p_i)$, which is assigned to it at \emph{round~$0$}.
+\mypar{Input and internal states.} Each agent $p_i$ starts with an \emph{input} $\lambda(p_i)$, which is assigned to it at \emph{round~$0$}.
 It also has an internal state, which is initially determined by $\lambda(p_i)$.
-At each \emph{round~$t\geq 1$}, every process composes a message (depending on its internal state) and broadcasts it to its neighbors in $G_t$ through all its incident links.
-By the end of round~$t$, each process reads all messages coming from its neighbors and updates its internal state according to a local algorithm $\mathcal A$.
-Note that $\mathcal A$ is deterministic and is the same for all processes.
-The input of each process also includes a \emph{leader flag}.
-The processes whose leader flag is set are called \emph{leaders} (or \emph{supervisors}).
-We will denote the number of leaders as $\ell$.
+At each \emph{round~$t\geq 1$}, every agent composes a message (depending on its internal state) and broadcasts it to its neighbors in $G_t$ through all its incident links.\footnote{In order to model wireless radio communication, it is natural to assume that each agent in a dynamic network broadcasts its messages to all its neighbors (a message is received by anyone within communication range).
+The network's anonymity prevents agents from specifying single destinations.} By the end of round~$t$, each agent reads all messages coming from its neighbors and updates its internal state according to a local algorithm $\mathcal A$.
+That is, $\mathcal A$ takes as input the current internal state of the agent and the multiset of incoming messages, and returns the new internal state of the agent.
+Note that $\mathcal A$ is deterministic and is the same for all agents.

+The input of each agent also includes a \emph{leader flag}.
+The agents whose leader flag is set are called \emph{leaders} (or \emph{supervisors}).
+We will use the symbol $\mathcal N_{n,\ell}$ to denote the set of all dynamic networks of $n$ agents with all possible input assignments, with the condition that exactly $\ell$ agents are leaders.
+We also define $\mathcal N_{n}=\bigcup_{\ell=0}^n\mathcal N_{n,\ell}$ as the set of networks of $n$ agents with an ``unknown'' number of leaders.

-Each process also returns an \emph{output} at the end of each round, which is determined by its current internal state.
-A system is said to \emph{stabilize} if the outputs of all its processes remain constant from a certain round onward; note that a process' internal state may still change even when its output is constant.
-A process may also decide to explicitly \emph{terminate} and no longer update its internal state.
-When all processes have terminated, the system is said to \emph{terminate}, as well.
+\mypar{Stabilization and termination.} Each agent returns an \emph{output} at the end of each round; the output is determined by its current internal state.
+A system is said to \emph{stabilize} if the outputs of all its agents remain constant from a certain round onward; note that an agent's internal state may still change even when its output is constant.

+An agent may also decide to explicitly \emph{terminate} and no longer update its internal state.
+An agent does so by setting a special \emph{termination flag} in its state, which implies that no further state transitions are possible.
+Since the output of an agent only depends on its internal state, a terminated agent can no longer update its output, either.
+When all agents have terminated, the system is said to \emph{terminate}, as well.